It's time to swap out the White House welcome mat.

-That's when the clock starts at 1600 Pennsylvania Avenue for 95 staff members, who have roughly five hours to flip the White House for its new residents.
+That's when the clock starts at 1600 Pennsylvania Ave. for staff members who traditionally have had about five hours to flip the White House for its new residents.

 Furniture gets swapped, walls repainted and artwork replaced, all in accordance with the wishes of the incoming first family.